Easter Egg Lemon Cake Bites

 - Using a finger dab a small amount of melted white chocolate on the underside of each egg and place on plastic lined cookie sheets.
 (This will make dipping the eggs easier.)

-- Using a fork, pierce egg on chocolate coated side, dip into melted white chocolate and coat completelyl.
+- Using a fork, pierce egg on chocolate coated side, dip into melted white chocolate and coat completely.
 Slide egg onto plastic food film lined cookie sheets.

 - Dip several eggs into melted white chocolate chips.
 Next add yellow gel food coloring to tint white chocolate yellow.
 Reheat if necessary.
 Dip eggs in yellow chocolate.
 Reserve a few tablespoons of yellow chocolate in a small bowl for decorating later.